HarmoWatch/ngx-redux-core/docs/api/redux-state-provider.md

 }
 ```

-> If your `Observable` never completed, the state will never be initialized!
+> If your `Observable` never completes, the state will never be initialized!

 ## select

 This method is used by the [reduxSelect](../pipes/redux-select.md) pipe and the [@ReduxSelect](../decorators/redux-select.md)
-decorator.
-The method is already implemented by default.
-For example, caching is already implemented where the same instance
+decorator and is already implemented by default.
+The default implementation caches calls to the state, where the same instance
 of a ReduxSelector is returned for the same selector string.
 Overwriting this method gives you a powerful tool to rename
-selectors, for example.
+selectors, for example:

 ```ts
 import 'rxjs/add/observable/from';